 Prospective School Psychology Graduate Students

-- Close working relationships with faculty.
-With approximately 25 students and 5 faculty members who chair dissertations (as well as our Clinic Director and adjunct faculty), graduate students receive considerable individual attention in all facets of their doctoral training.
-Although expectations are high, faculty work with students to assure they develop the professional and research skills they need to work as scientist-practitioners in schools and other settings (e.g., universities, hospitals, specialized treatment facilities for children).
+- Close Working Relationships with Faculty: With approximately 20 PhD students and about 10 master’s CAS students and 4 faculty members and 3 clinicians, graduate students receive considerable individual attention in all facets of their training.
+Faculty work closely with students to assure they develop the professional skills they need to work as scientist-practitioners in schools and other settings (e.g., universities, hospitals, or specialized treatment facilities for children).

-- On-campus training clinic.
-An on-campus training clinic is associated with NC State's School Psychology Program.
+- On-campus Training Clinic: An on-campus training clinic is associated with NC State's School Psychology Program.
 Students' initial training takes place in the Psychoeducational Clinic where they work side-by-side with clinicians under close supervision.
-As students become more confident and skilled, they take on more case responsibilities.
-When students have developed basic skills in assessment, working with parents, and designing and implementing interventions, they then increase their applied training in school-based settings.
+As students become more confident and skilled, they take on more clinical responsibilities.
+When students have developed basic skills in assessment, working with parents, and designing and implementing interventions, they further develop their applied skills training in school-based and/or clinic settings.

 Related to information and strengths of our School Psychology program, please also be sure to visit our page of Frequently Asked Questions and/or contact a current NC State School Psychology student about questions you may have.